Tabletop Mountain

 How to get there

 From the intersection of Route 73 and Route 86 in Lake Placid follow Route 73 toward Keene.
 Continue for just over 3-miles to Adirondack Loj Road on the right.
 Follow here to the end at Heart Lake and the Adirondack Loj.
-There is paid parking ($10 as of 2013).
+There is a parking fee.